QUOTES-Soccer-Reaction to major European clubs announcing a breakaway Super League | Sports-Games

 EUROPEAN PARLIAMENT SPORTS GROUP "The proposed closed competition of super rich clubs would form a privileged caste outside the structures of European club football, with no other purpose than making profit."

+EX-FA AND MAN CITY CHAIRMAN DAVID BERNSTEIN "There are two things in play here, one is greed and the other is desperation because some of these clubs ... have incurred enormous debts, certainly Barcelona and Real Madrid and at least one of the English clubs who shall remain nameless are approaching one billion pounds ($1.39 billion) of debt.

-FOOTBALL SUPPORTERS EUROPE, WITH MEMBERS IN 48 COUNTRIES "It is illegitimate, irresponsible, and anti-competitive by design.
+"It's a lifeline that is going to end, if it happens at all, very badly."
+FOOTBALL SUPPORTERS EUROPE, WITH MEMBERS IN 48 COUNTRIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)